SulmanK/Blog/docs/writing/posts/werewolf_agentbeats.md

 - The same agent can be evaluated across different benchmarks with no changes (standardization).
 - Runs are reproducible and auditable because the message format is consistent (reproducibility).
 - It cleanly separates evaluator vs. assessee, which is a core AgentBeats design goal.

-## Project overview

-This project implements a reproducible Werewolf benchmark on AgentBeats, with a clear separation between evaluator and assessee:

-- **Green agent**: the evaluator.
-It orchestrates multi-game runs, records game traces, and computes metrics.
-- **Purple agent**: the assessee.
-It implements the A2A protocol and makes decisions in the game.
-- **Leaderboard repo**: a GitHub-based, reproducible submission pipeline where results are merged and displayed.

 ![Architecture diagram](./img/werewolf_architecture.svg)